Akurathi/2019-Fall-AI/README.md

 Please see the 'homeworks' folder.

 ### Tests
-* There will be three tests including one final (see the schedule for dates)
+* There will be two tests including one final (see the schedule for dates)
 * Test will be CLOSED book, CLOSED notes, and CLOSED electronics
 * Use of any type of electronics is strictly forbidden during tests